leotaku/elisp-check/COMPARISON.md

 ### Advantages of `makem.sh`

 * Supports quite a few additional checks not supported by `elisp-check`
-* Included Makefile makes it easy to run tests locally
+* Included script or Makefile make it easy to run tests locally
+* Terminal output is color-coded which improves readability

 ### Disadvantages of `makem.sh`

-* Requires adding a >1000 line shell script and Makefile to your project
+* Recommends adding a >1000 line shell script and Makefile to your project
-* No integration with any CI service (manual setup is documented)
+* No automatic integration with any CI service (manual setup is documented)
 * No code annotations
 * Depends on Bash and (optionally) Make